BenGregory23/SKOP-API-documentation/doctor.md

 The value can be **positive** or **negative**. <br>
 If the value is positive, the audio will be amplified, if it is negative, the audio will be attenuated.

+Parameter:
+- `value`: The value to be used.
+It must be a number.

 ```javascript
 //Here we are changing the gain level of the audio to 10
 doctor.setGain(10);
 ```

 ### useAR